Satyashil1210/Amazone-clone/README.md

-# Amazone-clone
+# Amazon Clone

-A collection of frontend mini projects built using HTML and CSS.
-These are pure UI designs created for practice and learning layout techniques.
+🛒 A static front-end clone of Amazon's homepage, built using HTML and CSS.

+## Features
+- Clean UI layout
+- Flexbox-based responsive sections
+- Practice project for layout and styling

+## Technologies Used
+- HTML5
+- CSS3

+ *This is a practice project focusing on frontend structure and design only (no JavaScript).*